Privacy

 Relay blindness by design

-The Evolu Relay is completely blind to users data.
+The Evolu Relay is completely blind to user data.
 What the relay sees:

 The relay functions purely as a message buffer for synchronization and backup—it stores and forwards encrypted messages without any ability to decrypt, analyze, or understand them.